 To deflect attention and once again show his utter loyalty - which was the one thing that Hitler required above all else - Goebbels organized Kristallnacht on 9 November 1938.
 Goebbels also ramped up the propaganda campaign against the Jews in general.
 This restored Goebbels' place of favor within Hitler's inner circle, to the consternation of others who resented Goebbels' ability to cause problems and enhance his own position via his control of public opinion.
 Some people date the beginning of the Holocaust to this spurious act by Goebbels.

-As the Nazi empire spread across Europe, so did Nazi propaganda.
+As the Third Reich spread across Europe, so did Goebbels' propaganda.
 Different propaganda efforts were created for different countries.
 In Italy, for instance, the emphasis was on reinforcing the idea that the Germans and Italians were allies fighting together against barbaric (and Jewish) enemies.

 |This poster combines outrage at Allied bombings with the old Goebbels stand-by, anti-Semitism.|

 Thus, Goebbels created a lot of images of smiling Germans with outstretched hands and the like, conveying an image of both friendliness and underlying intimidation.

 Standard propaganda themes used by all countries, such as not talking indiscreetly and thereby revealing secrets to spies, followed similar themes.
 Whereas Allied propaganda on the same themes tended to play on the viewers' sense of patriotism and desire not to harm the soldiers, Goebbels' posters instead had an air of menace - as in, you had better do what we say, because if you don't, you won't like the consequences any more than we do.